GeoSensorWebLab/gsw-chef/beddington/README.md

 * [Note Plugin](https://www.dokuwiki.org/plugin:note)
 * [SMTP Plugin](https://www.dokuwiki.org/plugin:smtp)

+If the Chef Vault is configured to enable Restic and/or HTML backups, then an automatic cron-based system to backup the wiki to S3 will be enabled.

-**Please Note:** The recipe requires a Chef vault item.
+**Please Note:** The recipe requires Chef vault items.
 See the "Chef Vault" section below for more details.

 ## Attributes